 “Chuck was the super political hardcore rapper, and Flava Fav was the court jester who kept things fun and cracked a joke at just the right moment.
 He kept things silly, and that’s important.
 People need a break when they’re dealing with something heavy.

 “In terms of my stuff, I knew that the first part of the album was difficult to deal with but maybe more importantly, as it went along, I wouldn’t want to listen to an album full of this depressing stuff.
 So when I was feeling better, on days when I was feeling pretty good, I made sure to write a song that day, to write about something else.
 Then you get songs like ‘Lift Off’ and ‘Can’t Hear You Now’.”

 On ‘Post Traumatic’, Mike Shinoda wants to be heard.
 Beyond sharing the music, doing interviews and releasing the album properly instead of dropping eight tracks for free on 1st January 2018 – which was the plan at one point – he’s also playing huge shows this summer at festivals around the world.
 Writing and recording the music has been therapeutic to him, now it’s time to show others the way.

 “The thing that I’m watching out for,” he starts.
 “I’ve been through something almost unimaginable to me, and I’m still here.
 I’m still here, and I’m still able to enjoy life.
 I’m still able to make art that I love and do things that I love to do.
 Things aren’t like they used to be, but they can still be great.
 There’s a vast, unexplored road ahead of me,” admits Mike Shinoda, before promising: “And I intend to explore every inch of it.”

-Mike Shinoda’s album ‘Post Traumatic’ is out now.
+Taken from the June 2018 edition of Upset.
+Mike Shinoda’s album ‘Post Traumatic’ is out 15th June.